Tebby2008/OpenNotes/resources/terms-privacy.md

 ### Upload Irreversibility

 Due to the restrictive nature of our open file processing system, any uploaded notes cannot be modified or deleted by the user once uploaded\.
 Please ensure that files are final and your author name is correct and accurate to the best of your knowledge before submission\.
-If you need a file to be removed for a specific important reason, including the accidental uploads of personal data, you must make a request by <a href="https://opennotes.pages.dev/#/contact.md" target="_blank">contacting us</a>\.
+If you need a file to be removed for a specific important reason, including the accidental uploads of personal data, you must make a request by [contacting us](contact.md)\.

 ### Permitted Use of Content

-The source\-code components of this Platform within our <a href="https://github.com/Tebby2008/OpenNotes/" target="_blank">GitHub repository</a> is licensed under the <b>MIT License</b>\.
+The source\-code components of this Platform within our [GitHub repository](https://github.com/Tebby2008/OpenNotes/) is licensed under the <b>MIT License</b>\.

 Our goal is to spread knowledge and education, yet we equally wish to respect the authors who choose to upload their work\.